 To bill for these procedures, add modifier “–25” to the critical care code. ...
 Physicians should include all of the following when documenting for critical care services.

 Critical care physicians vary widely in their estimates of ICU benefit, according to a recent study. ...
 Results were published online Oct.
 9 by Critical Care Medicine.
 Overall, 8,792 physicians were contacted about the study, and 1,223 agreed to

 Among them, say goodbye to health care-associated pneumonia (HCAP), and be on the lookout for Pseudomonas aeruginosa and methicillin-resistant Staphylococcus aureus (MRSA). ...
 Niederman, MD, MACP, co-chair of the 2005 nosocomial pneumonia guideline

-The American Institute of Ultrasound in Medicine (AIUM) and the Wake Forest School of Medicine, in cooperation with ACP, are offering a course called “Point-of-Care and Critical Care Ultrasound, Incorporating Ultrasound in the Practice of Medicine.
+The American Institute of Ultrasound in Medicine (AIUM) and the Wake Forest School of Medicine, in cooperation with ACP, are offering a course called “Point-of-Care and Critical Care Ultrasound, ... of-care and critical care settings.

 In summary, critical care is a specific, well-defined set of services and procedures. ...
 Code 99291 (60 minutes) plus.
 Code 99292 (40 minutes).
 Critical care time, 105 minutes:.

 Participants were identified from consecutive critical care admissions between April 1, 2009, and March 31, 2014, with survival status ascertained as of March 31, 2015. ...
 Limitations of the study include differences in follow-up duration and the fact

 Clinicians should be trained in communication skills and shape the decision making process to individual patient preferences, advised the American College of Critical Care Medicine and American Thoracic Society. ...
 Recommendations on shared decision